Linereck/tabletamer/linereck/README.md

 - aData from Wang et al. (20).
 - bData from Liu et al. (18).
 - cFrom Liu and Ho (2).

+# Conclusion

+In conclusion, the implementation of a PDF service that leverages OpenAI's embedding service for search, and subsequently tokenizes PDF documents into a JSON format, presents a highly effective method for extracting and transforming table data from PDFs.
+This approach eliminates the need for additional tools or software, thereby simplifying the process and minimizing potential technical difficulties.

+The procedure involves uploading the PDF to the service, which then employs OpenAI's embedding service to facilitate search within the document.
+The document is parsed and converted into a JSON format, which is easily navigable and can be queried using ChatGPT to extract specific information, such as table data.
+The extracted data can then be transformed into a preferred format, such as Markdown, for easy viewing and interpretation.

+This method has proven to be accurate and efficient in the extraction and transformation of table data from PDFs.
+It offers a promising solution for individuals and organizations seeking to efficiently extract and utilize data from PDF documents, without the need for specialized tools or software.
+Future enhancements may focus on refining the process to further improve its efficiency and accuracy, and expanding its capabilities to handle more complex data structures and formats.